 - Start System Preferences.

 - Select Time Machine.

-Yes, this is far and away from the simple "just works" ideology that Apple is famous for.
+Yes, this is far and away from Apple's simple "just works" ideology.
 But if you have no other choice, it works for our Time Machine purposes.
 Do you have any comments or questions?
 Let us know in the comment section!

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Bryan M. Wolfe has written about technology for over a decade on various websites, including TechRadar, AppAdvice, and many more.
 Before this, he worked in the technology field across different industries, including healthcare and education.
 He’s currently iMore’s lead on all things Mac and macOS, although he also loves covering iPhone, iPad, and Apple Watch.
 Bryan enjoys watching his favorite sports teams, traveling, and driving around his teenage daughter to her latest stage show, audition, or school event in his spare time.
 He also keeps busy walking his black and white cocker spaniel, Izzy, and trying new coffees and liquid grapes.